Xangis/Trigram/README.md

 Trigram
 =======

-A trigram generator that creates new plausible-sounding words based on a list of input words.
+This is a trigram generator that creates new plausible-sounding words based on a list of input words.
+It is written in C++ and uses wxWidgets for the user interface.

 This is the source code used to create the ZC Trigram Generator available here: http://zetacentauri.com/software_trigram.htm